 Within Buckler’s Mead Academy there will be particular students whose needs will require assistance for them to fully achieve their potential.
 The range of `need’ will include basic weaknesses in literacy and numeracy, behaviour and emotional difficulties and medical and sensory conditions.
 Support and encouragement is also important for the more able student within each year group.

 Within mainstream education it is widely accepted that there will be a small number of students that will require support throughout their school careers.
 In addition to this group there will be others who will require some extra provision at certain specific times.

 Learning Support staff at Buckler’ Mead Academy aim to meet the needs of these students with both in-class support and in small targeted groups.

 Within a large school population there is no clear demarcation in the continuum of Special Educational need.
-There are not too easily identifiable groups and no obvious cut off point with regard to need exists.
-Promoting the view that all staff and all departments have responsibility to their students irrespective of their abilities is, therefore, a key component to the Learning Support Faculty’s work.
+Students at different points within their education may move between different need and severity.
+Therefore we promote the view that all staff and all departments have responsibility to their students irrespective of their abilities and is a key component to the Learning Support Departments work.
 The raising of awareness and the development of differentiated materials and teaching approaches will be of benefit to all students whether requiring support or not.

 The Department welcome contact with parents whenever possible and contact of a formal or informal nature is encouraged.
 This liaison is beneficial to parents, teachers and pupils and helps to monitor the success or otherwise of the strategies currently in use.